BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I continued to work on the guided project on DataQuest.
 I didn't get why we use different join methods when combining the datasets and had to ask for it on the forum.

 **Thoughts**: Just waiting for an answer, I'm glad I decided to pay more attention to motivations behind join methods.

+### Day 59: May 4, 2020

+**Today's Progress**: Today I continued to work on the guided project on DataQuest.
+I calculated correlations between SAT results and some demographic school measures.

+**Thoughts**: I found some surprising correlations, like the fact that bigger schools perform better in the SAT!